mainmatter/playbook/src/project-procedure/digital-products/README.md

-Once a product increment is completed, the respective state of the product will be released - ideally into a production environment - so real users can access the system and deliver first hand feedback.
+Once a product increment is completed, the respective state of the product will be released - ideally into a production environment - so real users can access the system and deliver first-hand feedback.

 ### Growing a Foundation